This post was most recently updated on January 11th, 2019.

 |ViewsLifetime||Cumulative: Lifetime||85445||Sum of all the views since the document was created.|

 These are based on a combination of shoddy documentation and my unreliable observations.
 Probably goes without saying, that I’m not 100% sure of all of the details.
+But I’ve been wrestling with these properties for quite a bit!

 How to interpret the values for different properties?

-Looking at the example values and explanations before, we can see a few trends from these values.
+Looking at the samples and explanations before, we can see a few trends from these values.
 Just from these values, you can quite clearly see the weekend and vacation season (drop in page loads for August).
 These are very typical for Intranet sites, and you can verify the same trends using a more refined analytics solution (like Google Analytics).

 If you want to count together views for last 3 days, you need to calculate: